 Moderator: Janina Edwards

-Panelists: Simon Vance, David Rapkin, Robin Miles (Voxpertise, Inc.)
+Panelists: Simon Vance, David Rapkin, Robert Fass, Robin Miles (Voxpertise, Inc.)

 Beer, Wine and Networking Social sponsored by OverDrive